moscarelli/asimov_academy/retirement_glossary_scraper/out/irs_retirement_topics/processed/037_correcting-plan-errors.md

 ---
 number: 37
 source_url: https://www.irs.gov/retirement-plans/correcting-plan-errors
-downloaded_at: 2025-12-30T11:15:41.872900
+downloaded_at: 2025-12-30T12:52:12.229872
-processed_at: 2025-12-30T11:27:13.990104
+processed_at: 2025-12-30T13:02:55.783570
 ---

 # Correcting Plan Errors

+## Introduction

-The Employee Plans Compliance Resolution System (EPCRS) offers three programs for correcting plan errors:
+The Employee Plans Compliance Resolution System (EPCRS) offers three programs for correcting plan errors: Self-Correction Program (SCP), Voluntary Correction Program (VCP), and Audit Closing Agreement Program (Audit CAP).

-### Self-Correction Program (SCP)

-*   Allows employers to make corrections to their plans and submit the corrected information.

-### Voluntary Correction Program (VCP)

-*   Requires employers to file Form 14568 with the IRS, along with model schedules and supporting documentation.

-### Audit Closing Agreement Program (Audit CAP)

-*   Offers a faster correction process for employers who have already filed for an amendment.

-### Find Plan Errors
+### How to Find Common Plan Errors

-EPCRS helps identify common plan errors that can be fixed right away.
-Employers can use this information to avoid costly corrections.

-### Fix Plan Errors

-Employers can follow these steps:

-1. Identify the error and its impact on the plan.
-2. Review IRS guidance and revenue procedures for EPCRS.
-3. File a VCP application with the correct documentation.
-4. Follow up with the IRS to ensure the correction is complete.

-### Fix-It Guides

-Submission kits are available for employers who need help with the correction process.

-### Revenue Procedures

-*   Revenue Procedure 2021-30 (effective July 16, 2021)
+You can find common plan errors in various resources, including:

-*   Revenue Procedure 2019-19 (effective April 19, 2019)
+*   Revenue procedures, such as Rev. Proc.
+2021-30 and Rev. Proc.
+2019-19
-*   Revenue Procedure 2008-50 (superseded as of April 1, 2013)

-### Related Resources

-*   Employee plans voluntary closing agreements
-*   Tax consequences of plan disqualification
-*   Publication 4224, Retirement Plan Correction Programs
+*   IRS publications, like Publication 4224, Retirement Plan Correction Programs
-*   Frequently asked questions (FAQs) regarding governmental plans and EPCRS
+*   FAQs regarding governmental plans and EPCRS

-*   Other government correction programs for retirement plans
+## Self-Correction Program (SCP)

+The SCP allows you to correct common plan errors without prior approval.

+### Benefits of SCP

+*   Faster processing time
+*   No need for prior approval

+### Requirements for SCP

+*   The error must be a "minor mistake"
+*   You must agree to the corrections made by EPCRS

+## Voluntary Correction Program (VCP)

+The VCP allows you to correct plan errors with prior approval.

+### Benefits of VCP

+*   More control over the correction process
+*   Can avoid penalties and interest

+### Requirements for VCP

+*   The error must be a "major mistake"
+*   You must agree to the corrections made by EPCRS
+*   You must submit an application and supporting documentation

+## Audit Closing Agreement Program (Audit CAP)

+The Audit CAP is used when there is a dispute between you and the IRS.

+### Benefits of Audit CAP

+*   Can avoid penalties and interest
+*   Allows for more control over the correction process

+### Requirements for Audit CAP

+*   The error must be a "major mistake"
+*   You must agree to the corrections made by EPCRS
+*   You must submit an application and supporting documentation